A Complete Guide to Caring for Mass Cane Plant

 Read more

-A good soil mix includes equal parts peat moss, pine bark, and perlite, ensuring aeration and moisture retention.
-If the soil is too heavy or waterlogged, amend it with more perlite or coarse sand to improve drainage.
+You need to prepare a good soil mix includes equal parts peat moss, pine bark, and perlite, ensuring aeration and moisture retention.

 Read more